marcosgb-01/FCEWebsite.github.io/README.md

 ### Issue 1: Relative path changes
 During the development of the website, and after uploading the project to the repository, there were significant issues regarding paths and references.
 This included name reference problems (such as capital letter incompatibilities) and relative path issues when a file was moved from one directory to another.
 However, these issues were eventually easy to adapt to, and they almost disappeared over time.

-### Issue 2: Name references incompatiblw on github upload
+### Issue 2: Name references incompatible on github upload
 Upon uploading to GitHub, all of the links stopped working due to capital letter incompatibilities.
 For instance, 'Index.html' had to be changed to 'index.html' for the browser to recognize it as the index page.
 All names and references required updating, which was time-consuming, but this resolved the issue completely.

 ### Issue 3: Columns